-On this market I tried some interesting snacks such as worms in spices or a jackfruit.
+At this market, I tried some interesting snacks such as worms in spices or jackfruit.
 I confused jackfruit with a durian and I was surprised why such a tasty and sweet fruit is so widely hated… 😉 I realized only a few days later.

 If you visit Ayutthaya for more than a day, don’t miss this night market.